VictorPerezAsuaje/VictorPerezAsuaje/README.md

 ## 👀 About me

 I like front-end development and design, but honestly I enjoy both front and back end.
+In fact, I've worked on projects with Django and I've done some projects using Python for Data Science with Jupyter Notebook.

 When I'm not coding I try to design, write articles, create tutorials/animations for youtube, or just chill playing guitar or piano 🎵.